The best universities for engineering in Europe

 At the university, engineers work on advanced lattice-structured materials.
 In particular, they study a new way to make multi-phase lattice materials.
 Researchers have also made way for a machine to “see” and know exactly where it is and what it is looking at.
 This system uses metrics to classify the different parts of a road environment.
 The study could affect the development of self-driving cars and other robotics.

 Imperial College London is a world-class center for education and research in science, engineering, medicine, and management.
 Staff in the UK government’s Office for Science and Ministry of Defense have worked as administrators and advisors in the past and present.

 The university has 15,317 students, of whom almost 8,000 are international, and 3,722 academic faculty staff.
-The Engineering Faculty is one of the largest in Europe, with around 6,000 students.
+The Engineering department is one of the largest in Europe, with around 6,000 students.
 Its engineering program for first-year students lets students spend a year abroad, a year in industry, or specialize in nuclear engineering.

-Scientists from the best universities for engineering in Europe recently made a big step forward with technology that lets a person control a robotic hand by moving their arm and feeling muscle vibrations.
+Scientists from the best universities for engineering in Europe recently made a big step forward with technology that allows a person control a robotic hand by moving their arm and feeling muscle vibrations.
 In the future, this technology could be used to make better prosthetics.